k3ybladewielder/k3ybladewielder/README.md

 Currently a Master's student in Computer Science at UFS, I graduated with an MBA in Business Management and Competitive Intelligence from Universidade Tiradentes (2020) and a Bachelor's degree in Administration from Faculdade São Luís de França (2019).

-My research focus is artificial intelligence (AI), specifically language models.
+My research focus is artificial intelligence (AI), specifically **language models**.
 My work explores Natural Language Processing (NLP) techniques applied to (but not limited to) healthcare, medical and biomedical domains to improve processes, reduce cognitive load on professionals and information overload through methods such as Text Summarization and Named Entity Recognition (NER).
 In addition, I am interested in Commonsense Reasoning in language models and also Optimization.

-- 𝗠𝗮𝗶𝗻 𝗶𝗻𝘁𝗲𝗿𝗲𝘀𝘁𝘀: Machine learning, NLP, Language Models, Optimization.
-- 𝗣𝗿𝗶𝗺𝗮𝗿𝘆 𝗦𝗸𝗶𝗹𝗹𝘀: Data Science, Machine Learning, Business Intelligence, Analytics, Python, NLP, Time Series (Forecasting), Innovation, Open Innovation, Databricks.
-Knowledge in MLOps, Google Cloud Platform (GCP), Azure Machine Learning, AWS.
-- 𝗔𝗰𝗮𝗱𝗲𝗺𝗶𝗰 𝗲𝘅𝗽𝗲𝗿𝘁𝗶𝘀𝗲: Competitive Intelligence, Business Intelligence, Market Intelligence.
-Strategic Planning.
-Strategic Marketing.
-Statistics.
-Applied Mathematics.
-Marketing Management.
-Applied Decision Theory.
-Applied Decision Science.

 # Technologies
 This section lists some technologies that I master and have experience with.